Tips on running sustainable events and weddings.

 Homely and handmade

 If it’s a wedding you are planning, see what aspects of the day can be made green.
 Email save the dates and invitations, present your favours in reusable paper bags, make your own decorations and light your tables with handmade candles in little jars from charity shops.
 You could even do away with paper place cards, in favour of baking personalised biscuits.

 Grill your suppliers

 Do they recycle?
 Can they offer eco-friendly alternatives?
 Do they supply reusable cups and aluminium straws?
-The government is committing to a plastic ban of straws, stirrers and cotton buds by April 2020, so these things should be on supplier’s minds.
+The government remains committed to a plastic ban of straws, stirrers and cotton buds, albeit that the date has been pushed out to October 2020, so these things should be on supplier’s minds.
 Are there eco-friendly suppliers you can hunt out to join the team?

 Dinnerware, clothing, decorations – you’ll be doing your bit for the environment by renting what you need for your event.
 Think about all the things that will be thrown away by the time the day is over.
 Plus, you can save a lot more of your budget by renting items.

 Search for a local company with a good eco-friendly ethos who uses local suppliers and produce.
 If you are using the venue’s in-house chef, don’t be shy to ask where the food comes from, and if they are able to offer ideas for eco-friendly alternatives.

 Some confetti is made of plastic or foil, and could end up in the landfill for hundreds of years to come.
 Instead, you could use dried flowers, old book pages or real petals.
 Or, if you are strapped for time, there are lots of natural wedding confetti makers online.